-Dr Philip Harrison (BEng MA PhD MIOA) is a senior forensic consultant and company director, specialising in the areas of acoustics, phonetics and the analysis of evidential recordings.
-He has worked at J P French Associates since 1997 and has expertise in authentication, enhancement, transcription and speaker comparison.
+Dr Philip Harrison (BEng MA PhD MIOA) is a senior forensic consultant, specialising in the areas of acoustics, phonetics and the analysis of evidential recordings.
+He has worked at J P French Associates since 1997 and now works on a specific case basis.
+He has expertise in authentication, enhancement, transcription and speaker comparison.
 He also carries out research with the University of York in the fields of forensic speech and audio analysis: into the efficacy of acoustic analysis software, measuring the performance of biometric systems and evaluating methods for expressing the strength of forensic speech evidence.
 He is playing a key role in developing quality standards in the field in conjunction with the Forensic Science Regulator.

 Dr Harrison has over 20 years of forensic experience and has worked on over 1000 cases in the field.
 He has been involved in high-profile cases from a range of countries including Eire, Ghana, Gibraltar, Hong Kong, New Zealand, Pakistan, Uganda and Ukraine.
 He has given evidence in the Court of Appeal (Criminal), Crown Courts in England, the Sindh High Court, Karachi (removed to England to hear expert evidence) and the High Court in Accra, Ghana.
 He has worked on cases heard by the International War Crimes Tribunal and the Bloody Sunday Inquiry.

 2001 – BEng (First class) Acoustical Engineering, Institute of Sound and Vibration Research, University of Southampton

 2004 – MA (Distinction) Phonetics and Phonology, University of York

 2015 – PhD in Linguistics, University of York